The Bankrate promise

 - Unlimited liability: The issuer can collect on the entire amount due, plus financing and legal fees.

-Outside of avoiding accounts with personal guarantees, you can minimize the amount you would be responsible for by staying in control of your account.
-You can avoid surprises by paying your bills on time and in full, halting all charges when you cannot pay the minimum requested payment and checking your balance frequently.
+Of course, you can also minimize the amount you would be responsible for by staying in control of your account.
+Avoid surprises by paying your bills on time and in full, halting all charges when you cannot pay the minimum requested payment and checking your balance frequently.

 If your employees have cards connected to the account, review their charges.
 Many issuers allow primary cardholders to set lower charging limits or locks on employee cards, so take advantage of those features if they’re available.